arik-1998/Detection-by-color/README.md

 # Detection by color:
-In this task I used the open-cv and numpy libraries.
-With the help of the first method, we can find the HSV values of a particular color.
-This site can help with that. https://imagecolorpicker.online/ru/ be careful that you need to reduce the value of H by 2 times, and calculate the values of S and V by the percentage of 255.
+For this task, I utilized two popular libraries, OpenCV and NumPy.
+One useful method provided by OpenCV is the ability to identify the HSV (Hue, Saturation, Value) values of a specific color.
+To do this, I used a helpful online tool, such as https://imagecolorpicker.online/ru/.
+However, it's important to note that the H value must be divided by two, and the S and V values should be calculated as a percentage of 255.
 ![2](https://github.com/arik-1998/detection/assets/116187220/b2b41f89-ae11-4717-a6da-05d4fb20760c)
 After that, we must assign an interval of HSV values between which all colors will be displayed.
 HL(low)-H, SL-S, VL-V
 ![1](https://github.com/arik-1998/detection/assets/116187220/849335ee-3d63-41e7-9c52-307aee2b10c8)